ninscope/Hardware/README.md

 # Hardware
 Printed circuit boards used in the NINScope designed in KiCAD.
 Check the wiki page for more info : https://github.com/ninscope/Hardware/wiki

+### Computer requirements

+We recommend using a laptop with SSD drive for respectively mobility and optimal disk write speeds.
+Despite this we have tested operating NINscope on a variety of systems including a MacBook Pro laptop (R2015, i7, SSD), Mac Mini (R2014, i5, 5400 rpm HD), Dell PC (i7, 7200 rpm HD??) and a Linux Workstation running Ubuntu 18.04 (Intel Xeon, SSD), a PC running Ubuntu 18.04 (i5, HD??).